-To support the creation of a safe and orderly environment for learning, each student is linked to a pastoral care teacher, who is a member of a team led by a sub-school leader and the student managers.
+To support the creation of a safe and orderly environment for learning, each student is linked to a mentor teacher, who is a member of a team led by a sub-school leader and the Year Level Leaders at each year level.

-Student care is also provided through the Student Wellbeing Coordinator/Counsellor at the campus.
+Student care is also provided through the College's Student Wellbeing Team/Program.